mannyreds11/react-perf-test/README.md

 # react-perf-test

-Simple color tile rendering app that allows the user to compare React's perfomance by using `react-addons-perf` against components using random generated keys, index keys or pure components.
+Simple color tile rendering app that allows the user to compare React's perfomance by using `react-addons-perf` against components using random generated keys vs indexed keys.

 ## Setup
 Clone the repo: